Last reviewed on 27th August 2023 by Martin Alexander (Mortgage Advisor)

 - Shares can be split at a percentage of your agreed choice

-- The percentage at which shares are split don’t need to be even
+- The percentage at which shares are split doesn’t need to be even

-- You can leave shares to someone in your will.
-This doesn’t need to be another homeowner
+- You can leave shares in your home to someone of your choice in your will

 - Shares in the property can be sold to another shareholder